Cuba and Fiji for West Papua

 Author: Document Type: Published in:

 Photos, slides, videos, speeches and documents associated with the launch of Paul Stewart's book 'All the Rage' (Melbourne Books, 2022) at the West Papua Open Day in Docklands (Victoria) on 11 December 2022.
 Includes Paul's interview with publisher David Tenenbaum, and Jacob Rumbiak talking about Australia and America's unprecedented criticisms of Indonesia in West Papua on 9 November 2022 in the United Nations.
-And links to historical media articles and other relevant documents.
+Also links to historical media articles and other relevant documents.

 Debate: Is Australia doing enough to help West Papua?